jasonjeffrey/Eshana/content/docs/campaign/A New World/session1.md

 The party who spoke with The Recruiter. he did not reveal much only he was looking for able bodies to help with a simple task. to drive an oxen led cart to his friends in the town in [[Eidvarn]].
 The party would be paid 40gp on the safe delivery of the cart but were strictly asked not to look within its crates.
 With some bribery of Ale the recruiter let slip, a logo that was stitched within his jacket.
 A Silvery Egg shape, held upon a golden hand.

 The Party regrouped and after a discussion and there shared interest in the gods.
-They decided to accept the recruiters offer and collected the cart and set off for Eidvarn along the [[Great Western Road]].
+They decided to accept the recruiters offer and collected the cart and set off for Eidvarn along the [Great Western Road]({{< ref "/docs/locations/Dorangar/greatwesternroad" >}}).

 during the 3 and a half day trek, Nymph spent time studying a collection of history articles she had collected and found reference to a ancient magical disease called the [[Frigid Woe]] created by the advanced organisation of spellcasters who were is search of the gateway to [[Ulthevir]] in the Draugfrost.
 The group have long since disappeared and they held the only known cure.